 Surprisingly, even the lexing process in C++ can result in undefined behaviour.
 Thanks to Corentin Jabot’s work and his P2621R3 that won’t be the case anymore.
 As it was accepted as a defect report starting from C++98, in fact, you benefit from this already if you use a new enough compiler.

-Truth be told, compilers didn’t do any dangerous.
+Truth be told, compilers didn’t do anything dangerous.
 They handled the below cases safely and deterministically.
 So this change is really about updating the standard and matching implementers’ work.

 Let’s quickly see the three cases.